Jivan052/Web-2.0/README.md

   - Commit your changes.
   - Push your branch to your fork.
   - Open a Pull Request!

+[ Note:

+Whenever i deploy new project on internet I Will paste link in repo description.
+Defenately try to check out it and give feedback on it.

+]

 ## 🖤 Support & Contact
 Got any questions or feedback?
 Let’s talk! 🤖